Pie Crust Recipe

 How to Make a Double-Crust Pie

-If you are making a pie that needs a double crust, like my apple pie, double the recipe for pie crust.
-As mentioned earlier, place the bottom crust on the pie plate and freeze.
-Roll out the second or top pie crust dough and place it onto a piece of parchment paper on a baking sheet.
-Then place into the refrigerator to chill for at least 30 minutes up to overnight.
+If you are making a pie that needs a double crust, like my apple pie or turkey pot pie, double the recipe for pie crust.
+As mentioned, place the bottom crust on the pie plate and freeze.
+Roll out the second or top pie crust dough and put it onto a piece of parchment paper on a baking sheet.
+Then, place it in the refrigerator to chill for at least 30 minutes up to overnight.

 How to Make a Lattice Pie Crust

 If you are making a pie that needs a lattice pie crust, like my peach pie, double the recipe for pie crust.
-As mentioned earlier, place the bottom crust on the pie plate and freeze.
+As mentioned, place the bottom crust on the pie plate and freeze.
 Roll out the second or top pie crust dough and cut into 1-inch slices.
 Place the slices onto a piece of parchment paper on a baking sheet.
-Then place into the refrigerator to chill for at least 30 minutes up to overnight.
+Then place it in the refrigerator to chill for at least 30 minutes up to overnight.

 To bake, preheat the oven according to the recipe directions.
 Remove the pie plate from the freezer and add the pie filling.
 Remove the pie crust dough strips from the refrigerator and place them on top of the pie filling in a woven pattern to form a lattice topping.
 Bake according to the recipe instructions.